Trace Hentz with Mary St. Martin

 Adoptees are the heart and soul of my work as a journalist, blogger and writer.
 Since 2004, my goal has been to reconnect more and more adoptees to their families and sovereign tribal nations.
 Many were already enrolled, some not.
 Maybe there was land to inherit, maybe not.
 Remember the purpose of these adoptions was to erase us, end our rights, take our land and completely erase “the Indian” off the BIA books.
 Now it is up to us to reconnect with our families and assert our sovereign rights.

-You adoptees are the reason there is a blog AMERICAN INDIAN ADOPTEES (AIA) [www.splitfeathers.blogspot.com] and this book series.
+You adoptees are the reason there is a blog AMERICAN INDIAN ADOPTEES (AIA) [https://blog.americanindianadoptees.com/] and the LOST CHILDREN book series.
 They are for you as a guide, as your roadmap.

-Since late 2013 Research Librarian Karen Vigneault and I’ve worked with over 100 adoptees who are trying to find their families.
-Over 8,000 people have read the post about Karen’s helping adoptees on the AIA blog.
-Karen, who is not an adoptee, reminds me: it’s in the law and you have the right to your adoption records.
+Since late 2013 Research Librarian Karen Vigneault (MLIS) and I’ve worked with over 200 adoptees who are trying to find their families.
+Over 9,000 people have read the post about Karen’s helping adoptees on the AIA blog.
+Karen, not an adoptee, would remind me: it’s in the law and you have the right to your adoption records.

 Essentially this section directs the State to give adult adoptees of Native American heritage who request it, their birth information, so that they may enroll in their tribes.
 The section does allow for birthparents to file a veto, but even then the adoptee is entitled to tribal notification so that they may process their tribal rights and privileges.
 You can read the entire ICWA on the Web (simply goggle it.)